cityofaustin/Residential-Permitting/_projects/deck.md

 {% include glossary-aside.html term="easement" %}

-*Easements Definition: An area of a resident's lot that may be used or accessed by a government entity or neighbor but not by the resident.*

 #### Impervious Cover

 If your uncovered deck has drainage spaces between the deck boards and is located over a pervious surface, your deck should not cover more than 50% of the horizontal area.
 Impervious cover restrictions are in place to prevent flooding.